-When you are applying for an entry-level position, a typical job interview question is "How has your college experience prepared you for a career?"
+When you are applying for an entry-level position, a typical job interview question is, "How has your college experience prepared you for a career?"
 In your response, you have an opportunity to provide a solid foundation for your candidacy.

 Interviewers are looking for the real-world applications of your college experience.
-There's no need to list completed classes or degrees earned.
-Instead, focus on how college prepared you to do the job at hand.
-Here's how to connect the dots between college and employment:
+There's no need to discuss completed classes or degrees earned, unless they are relevant to the position.

 Look for examples of how you developed or enhanced the qualities the employer seeks.
-(For instance, if the job calls for a self-starter, and you organized the campus' first Gay-Straight Alliance fundraising dance, that's something to mention in your response.)
+For instance, if the job calls for a self-starter, and you organized the campus' first Gay-Straight Alliance fundraising dance, that's something to mention in your response.

-Think comparatively: It can be helpful to think about the person you were during high school in comparison to who you are now—that will help you mention ways you developed and grew during your four years of college.
+Think comparatively.
+It can be helpful to think about the person you were during high school in comparison to who you are now—that will help you mention ways you developed and grew during your four years of college.

 Examples of the Best Answers